NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 More details about this core functionality is explained [here](./../../docs/architecture/README.md).

 Thus, when using topical rails evaluation, we are actually assessing the performance for:
-1. User canonical form generation
+1. User canonical form (intent) generation
 2. Next step generation - in the current approach, we only assess the performance of bot canonical forms as next step in a flow
 3. Bot message generation